Appeals process

 Complete section 6: Employer Signature

-30 calendar days after the date the request for review is received.
+30 days after the date the request for review is received.

 If the employer agrees that a wrong decision or action occurred due to employer delay or error, the appeals process ends, and the employer must correct the error.
-Learn how to correct employer errors
+The employer may reverse eligibility, premium surcharges, or enrollment decisions as permitted by WAC 182-08-187 Learn how to correct employer errors.

 If the employer stands by the denial, provide a copy of the Employee Request for Review/Notice of Appeal form with sections 4 and 6 completed to: